ethereumclassic/ethereumclassic.github.io/content/knowledge/future/index.en.md

 Changing the mining algorithm of a blockchain mid-flight is a huge undergoing and presents potential risks, and the debate is by no means settled and somewhat depends on the state of the future ecosystem, but the move towards SHA3 has the potential to provide many benefits to the ETC technologically and security wise.

 SHA3 enables a new type of light client known as a "FlyClient", which can more efficiently and securely verify the state of the chain, which is useful in many applications and increases decentralization.
-SHA3 blocks are also easier to verify in contracts, which may open doors to cross chain interoperability options such as trustless bridges.
+SHA3 blocks are also easier to verify in contracts, which may open doors to new types of applications and cross chain interoperability options.

 It appears that current thinking is that _after_ "The Merge" is completed (or abandoned), a serious focus on either implementing or abandoning the SHA3 proposal will come to the forefront, so this discussion is sure reactivate in the not-to-distant future.